akvasan2/MonteCarloPathwaySearch/README.md

 #### Code description:

 Determination of most likely pathways sampled in our MCPS trajectories.
 The trajectory data is used to construct a transition matrix which is inputted into Dijkstra's algorithm to obtain the most likely path.
 Can also be used to distinguish diverging paths.
+In our implementation, we use this method to obtain two diverging pathways; however, it can also be used to obtain either one or greater than 2 paths, depending on specific cases.

 #### Divided into 2 substeps: